learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 version might require a different code implementation, causing your app to break until you fix it!

-All gems go through several types of updates: major version changes, minor version changes and patches.
+All gems go through several types of updates: **major** version changes, **minor** version changes and **patches**.

-A major version change is reflected by the first number (reading from left to right).
+A **major** version change is reflected by the first number (reading from left to right).
 Major version changes don't have to be backward compatible.
 This means that if your app is built using version 1, and the gem updates to version 2, the new version can potentially break your app.

-A minor version change is reflected by the number after the first decimal point.
+A **minor** version change is reflected by the number after the first decimal point.
 All minor version changes should be backward compatible.
 This means that while version 1.2 has more functionality than version 1.0, all the features in 1.0 are supported in 1.2.

 Sometimes, a third number will be listed after a decimal point (i.e. `1.8.0`).
 This number reflects a patch, which is a change to a gem to fix a bug but not introduce new functionality. `1.8.3` means major version 1, minor version 8, and a patch version 3.

 The `'~> 1.8'` listed after `awesome_print` means this application should use version 1.8 _or the latest minor version_ up to 1.x, **but not 2.0**.

-**Note:** Writing `'~> 1.8.0'` will result in different behavior - rather than using the last minor version, our application will use the latest _patch_, so our application would use version 1.8.0 up to 1.8.x, **but not 1.9.0**!
+**Note:** Writing `'~> 1.8.0'` will result in different behavior — rather than using the last minor version, our application will use the latest _patch_, so our application would use version 1.8.0 up to 1.8.x, **but not 1.9.0**!